Something went wrong

 Adoption of solar home heating systems in Wyoming

 The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 7,204 homes in Wyoming are heated with active solar arrays.
-This is a 228% gain from 2018, when 2,197 homes had active solar heating.
+As it stands today, 7,204 homes in Wyoming are heated with active solar arrays.
+This is a 3% gain from 2023, when 6,964 homes utilized active solar heating.

 Wyoming County Heating Oil Trends